PlummersSoftwareLLC/Primes/PrimeSQLite/solution_1/README.md

 Further more, the nature of SQL is different compared to other languages:

-- a bit array is not natural in SQL.
-Instead it is more natural to have a lists of records (sets) of numbers
+- A bit array is not natural in SQL.
+Instead it is more natural to have sets of records
 - One by one operations are not natural in SQL.
-Instead it is more natural to do mass operations on a list of records.
+Instead it is more natural to do mass operations on a (sub)set of records.

 Based on the above, the implementation uses the following algorithm: